 - Students will support the next generation of leaders by mentoring or recruiting program participants.

 Associate of Arts Degree (AA)

 The program is designed to provide students with the basic knowledge of the Anishinaabemowin background and culture, along with the skills to prepare them for leadership roles within the tribal community and business organizations.

 The following curriculum is required for completion of the Ogimaawi Leadership Associate of Arts degree.

-To see list of transferrable courses, please refer to the GERTA Matrix located within the TMCC Catalogue.
+To see list of transferable courses, please refer to the GERTA Matrix located within the TMCC Catalog.

 - MATH 111 Algebra I (3)